-Remember the DIY bed I upholstered for the little man back last year?
+Remember the DIY bed I upholstered back last year?

 Well, when we moved, I had to take bits of it apart so we could get it through the doorways.
 It was an easy process – I just pulled out the staples and peeled the fabric back around the corners so that I could get to the screws (and around the middle of the foot board, because that’s where the support beam is attached).
 It had been working out really well, but there were a couple of things that weren’t perfect.
 So, before putting it all back together, I made a few tweaks.